-Covid 19 coronavirus: Victoria records deadliest day of pandemic
+Covid 19 coronavirus: Victoria's deadliest day - 17 deaths and 394 new cases

 "This will be an incredibly difficult time for them and I want them to know that they are in our thoughts and prayers as we continue to do everything we possibly can to deal with this second wave and to get beyond it."

-There are 634 Victorian in hospital, with 43 of those in intensive care and 26 of those cases requiring a ventilator.
+There are 634 Victorians in hospital, 43 of whom are in intensive care and 26 of whom require a ventilator.

-- Covid 19 coronavirus: Brazil hits a thousand deaths a day - NZ Herald

-- Covid 19 coronavirus: Brazil's President Jair Bolsonaro tests positive after months of downplay...

 NSW has recorded 10 new Covid-19 cases in the 24 hours to 8pm last night.